CoolCoderCarl/butler/README.md

 `butler.exe group --source /path/to/dir/ --target DIRNAME`
 Group up files by extensions to new directory named.
 From `--source` get path to directory where the files will be group up.
 From `--target` get new directory name where the files will be moved.
-Default *ALL*.
 For example, you have a lot of *.exe* files, after this command you will have one directory called *ALL.EXE* with all your *.exe* files in it.

 **Archiving**